Questions

 Cells need to make proteins.
 Enzymes made of proteins are used to help speed up biological processes.
 While a structure such as a nucleus is only found in eukaryotes, every cell needs ribosomes to manufacture proteins.
 Since there are no membrane-bound organelles in prokaryotes, the ribosomes float free in the cytosol.

-READ ALSO: What should you look for when buying a hot tub?
+READ ALSO: What do you consider most when buying taking in a pet?

 What is the function of the ribosomes on the endoplasmic reticulum?